microsoft/azure-pipelines-yaml/design/step-target-restricted-mode.md

 - script: echo running this step in container
   target:
     container: somecontainer
-- script: echo running this step in container, in safe mode
+- script: echo running this step in container, in restricted mode
   target:
     container: somecontainer
-    commands: safe
+    commands: restricted
 ```

 ## Which commands are allowed?

 As of October 2019, the following commands exist.
-Commands allowed in safe mode are marked with ✅:
+Commands allowed in restricted mode are marked with ✅:

 | Area | Command | Allowed? | Notes
 |------|---------|----------|------